 If you want your first client, you NEED to get inside Pitching Clients 101!
 It walks you step by step how to get your first (and next) client for your freelance business.

 Want some help as you’re going through each of these steps?

-It’s helped dozens of students as they start their freelance businesses and to go from struggling to success.
+They’ve helped literally hundreds of people as they started their freelance businesses… and to go from struggling to success.
 It can help you, too.